openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 -------------
 download_uuid
 -------------
-  A hash code that identifies this learner's certificate.
-Included as part of the ``download_url``.
+  Used internally only.

 ------
 name
 ------
-  This column records the name of the learner that was set at the time the learner was graded and the certificate was generated.
+  This column records the name of the learner that was set at the time the certificate was generated.

 ---------------
 created_date